fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

 **Note**

 You have just learned how to perform regression analysis on given data.
 In the next section, you will learn about tree methods.

 Tree Methods
 ------------

-There are several algorithms that have both classification and regression forms.
-Tree-based methods are instances of such cases.
-In the context of machine learning, \"tree\" refers to a structure that aids decision-making---hence, the term **decision tree**.
-Tree-based methods have high accuracy and unlike linear methods, they model non-linear relationships as well.
-Additionally, decision trees handle categorical variables much better than linear regression.

 Let us use the example of a hotel trying to identify if the reviews provided by their patrons have a positive sentiment or a negative one.